 I'm a tad one-eyed?

-You can raft the rapids with white water rafting, zip line in the treetop canopies, skydive, hoon to your heart's content in a luge, 4wd, or mountain bike some of the best tracks in the world etc. etc.
+You can raft the rapids with white water rafting, zip line in the treetop canopies, skydive, hoon to your heart's content in a luge, 4wd, or mountain bike some of the best tracks in the world.
+And the list goes on.

 got an outdoors culture which is why a lot of people end up moving